dhellmann/pymotw-3/source/atexit/index.rst

 .. {{{end}}}

-It is also possible to register more than one function, and to pass arguments to the registered functions.
+It is also possible to register more than one function and to pass arguments to the registered functions.
 That can be useful to cleanly disconnect from databases, remove temporary files, etc.  Instead of keeping a list of resources that need to be freed, a separate clean-up